 Delray Beach is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 68,749 people and 35 constituent neighborhoods, Delray Beach is the 41st largest community in Florida.

 Delray Beach is a decidedly white-collar city, with fully 86.06% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Delray Beach is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Delray Beach who work in sales jobs (14.20%), management occupations (11.95%), and food service (10.67%).

 Also of interest is that Delray Beach has more people living here who work in computers and math than 95% of the places in the US.

 Delray Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Delray Beach is an extremely ethnically-diverse city.
 The people who call Delray Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Delray Beach residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Delray Beach include Irish, German, Italian, and English.
+Delray Beach also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.03% of the city’s residents.
+Important ancestries of people in Delray Beach include Haitian, Italian, Irish, German, and English.

 The most common language spoken in Delray Beach is English.
-Other important languages spoken here include French Creole and Spanish.
+Other important languages spoken here include French and French Creole.